hmc-cs111-fall2016/project-pitch/pitch.md

 ## Scope
+_How big an idea is this?
+How ambitious is this project?_
 This started out as a very broad idea in scope, but I think that this iteration is much more refined and focused.
 Initially, I wanted to have this work for all to-do lists, regardless of the number of people or how people wanted to write their to-do